Keramas/keramas.github.io/_posts/2020-05-24-HackASat-CTF.md

 <img src = "/assets/images/hackasat/hackasatctflogo.png">

-The challenges were very difficult, but all extremely interesting stuff!
+The challenges were very difficult, but all extremely interesting!
 I came away learning a TON of information about satellites, aerospace tech, and other really neat stuff.
 I managed to solve a couple, and wanted to share how a walkthrough of how I did it.

 # Track The Sat - Ground Segment